 In fencing, athletes score points by hitting each other with their weapons.
-The goal of the sport is to use such a weapon to touch your opponent, while also using it to defend yourself from being touched.
+The goal of the sport is to use such a weapon to touch your opponent while also using it to defend yourself from being touched.
 In the Olympics and most competitions, the first fencer to reach 15 points is the winner.
-There are three different weapons called the epee, foil, and saber that each have different scoring rules.
+There are three different weapons called the epee, foil, and saber, that each have different scoring rules.
 An electronic scoring system is used to automatically keep track of hits.
 Right of way rules, also known as priority, come into play when fencers strike each other at the exact same time.

-Fencing uses an electronic scoring system, which is a central piece of equipment to the sport.
+Fencing uses an electronic scoring system, which is a central piece of equipment in the sport.
 The electronic scoring system signals to referees, fencers, and fans when a fencer is touched, while keeping score and time at the same interval.
-For it to work, there is a complex electronic system which includes wiring inside the weapon's blade, body cords for the fencers, and a reel at the end of the piste.
+For it to work, there is a complex electronic system that includes wiring inside the weapon's blade, body cords for the fencers, and a reel at the end of the piste.

 Scoring In Saber

-To score in saber a fencer has to touch the opponent using the tip or side of their saber.
+To score in saber, a fencer has to touch the opponent using the tip or side of their saber.
 The valid scoring area in saber is any part of the body above the waist, including the mask, arms, and back.
 When doing that, one of the colored lights (red or green) will light up, and the referee will stop the bout and award the point to the fencer whose light went on.

 Scoring In Foil

 In foil, the valid scoring area is the torso, excluding the arms.
 When a fencer touches the opponent in the valid scoring area with the tip of the foil, one of the colored lights will go on, and the referee will stop the bout and award the point.
 If more than one light goes on, colored or white, the referee will award the point based on the right of way rules.
-What is special about foil is that the bout is stopped when fencers touch each other off target.
-In that case, in foil exclusively, a white light will go on, but no one gets a point.
+What is special about foil is that the bout is stopped when fencers touch each other off-target.
+In that case, in foil exclusively, a white light will go on, but no one gets the point.